CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 7 minutes and 30 seconds to 14 minutes and 50 seconds, plus 22.5 seconds to 55 seconds per power level<br />
 *Stamina Cost*: 6500, minus 150 per level to a minimum of 2000<br />
 *Channeling Time*: 1500 moves, minus 75 moves per level to a minimum of 150<br />
 *Effects*: Wrap the psion in illusions, concealing any mutations or visible bionics they may have.
-NPCs will react to them better, and certain people who might refuse to talk to a mutant will be happy to talk to them.<br />
+NPCs will react to them better, and certain people who might refuse to talk to a mutant will be happy to talk to them.
+Their total Ugliness is reduced by 60% plus 1.5% per level, to a maximum of 100% Ugliness reduction.<br />
 *Prerequisites*: Chameleoflage 8, Lucent Barrier 5<br />

 ## Lucid Shadows